RobertoLJr/100-days-of-python/day-038-project-workout-tracking/README.md

 After the input, them program should update the sheet with information about Date, Time, Exercise, Duration and Calories, automatically.

+Note: doublecheck on Sheety the value for the sheet name because the API sometimes gives it a random arbitrary value based on the sheet itself.

 ## Resources

 ### APIs